comiluv/processing-repo/README.md

 fractaltrees: fractaltrees from Coding Train series, added GUI with g4p library

 gamblersfallacy: 1 million gamblers going for 1% chance, shows mean mode median standard deviation

+gridandneighbors: mouse over single array of grid to display what the mouse is pointing and its neighbors

 manyballs: balls doing 2 dimensional elastic collision